amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 [Metamask](https://metamask.io/) is a browser extension popular with Ethereum users.
 MetaMask provides a cryptocurrency wallet and a way to interact with decentralized applications.

-To attract MetaMask users to the Waves blockchain, the Waves protocol adds:
+To enable MetaMask users to perform actions on the Waves blockchain, the Waves protocol adds:
 * support for Ethereum transactions,
 * support for ECDSA signed orders in an [Exchange transaction](/en/blockchain/transaction-type/exchange-transaction).